FilipBartos/heapbox/README.md

 <h1>HeapBox - jQuery &lt;selectbox&gt; (not only) replacement</h1>
 HeapBox is plugin for jQuery that replace native HTML selectboxes in your webpages.
 HeapBox supports themes, events, callbacks, ajax and much more.
-See more at <a href="http://www.bartos.me/heapbox" title="HeapBox">www.bartos.me/heapbox</a>.
+See more at <a href="https://is.gd/1GdRnV" title="HeapBox">heapbox website</a>.

 <h2>Quick install</h2>